shift-runstop/shift-runstop/README.md

 With the ambition of learning the semantics of cpp, I started creating an 8-bit CPU emulator using the 6502 instruction set with 64kb of addressable memory.
 It is a long way off from finishing, and when I have time will be most converted to a pure C program.
+This has been a great way of learning assembly, computer architecture and the meaning of instructions.
+I do hope to develop this further.

 ### qdws
 The quick and dirty web scraper, this is what happens wen you want to make a